Dyalog/pynapl/README.md

 If the numpy library is available, numpy matrices will be automatically converted to APL matrices.

+If the object is none of these, an object reference will be sent to APL, where it can be used to access its attributes.

 #### From APL to Python